Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/user-management-access-controls.md

 Feature flags are a game-changer for how software teams build, test, and release products.
 They enable you to roll out new features with confidence, manage risk, and keep your software development agile and secure.

-By setting up smart user management, your team can turn feature flags into a powerful platform for innovation.
-You'll be able to experiment faster and release with confidence while maintaining security and compliance.

 Imagine a large banking platform company with hundreds of engineering teams across multiple continents.
 Their software development lifecycle is complex and dynamic.
-This is where feature flag management transforms from a simple tool to a critical infrastructure component.
+Feature flags simplify their processes, but managing all those users are an additional layer of complexity.
+Unleash solves this with user management capabilities, role-based access control, and auditing features to help organizations release code with confidence while maintaining security and compliance.

 In this tutorial, you will: